erizov/Professor/semester_1/lecture_03_specialized_sorting/counting_sort/README.md

 **Common Combinations:**
 - Employed together in production systems for optimal performance
-- Complementary algorithms that solve related problems
+- Complementary algorithms that tackle related problems
 - Often part of larger algorithmic frameworks

 ## Do Not Confuse With

-- **Radix Sort**: Counting sort is used as subroutine in radix sort, but they're different algorithms
+- **Radix Sort**: Counting sort is employed as subroutine in radix sort, but they're different algorithms
 - **Bucket Sort**: Both non-comparison sorts but counting sort counts occurrences, bucket sort distributes into buckets
 - **Pigeonhole Sort**: Similar to counting sort but for integer keys with small range